leafo/pgmoon/README.md

 local res = postgres:query("select created_at from users where id = " .. sql_fragment)
 ```

-Escapes a Lua value int a valid SQL fragment that can be safely concatenated
+Escapes a Lua value into a valid SQL fragment that can be safely concatenated
-into a query string. **Never** concatenate a variable into query without
+into a query string. **Never** concatenate a variable into a query without
 escaping it in some way, or you may open yourself up to [SQL injection
 attacks](https://en.wikipedia.org/wiki/SQL_injection).